rreece/markdown-memo/README.md

 So you want to write a document.
 Maybe you'll share it on the web.
 Maybe you want a polished pdf.
+Maybe it's a blog, research paper, book draft, or just a set of notes.
-You don't want to think about the details.
+You don't want to think about typesetting details.
 You just want to throw your ideas in some plain text files and call `make`.

 This package makes it very easy to compile notes taken in